 How worried are the people at alignment lab Conjecture?
 As you’d expect, pretty worried.

-Steven Brynes is worried and offers some helpful framing.
+Steven Byrnes is worried and offers some helpful framing.

 Mixing up disagreement about the problem, with disagreement about policy solutions.
 If X thinks future AI will probably kill everyone, and Y thinks it almost definitely won’t, then obviously X & Y will disagree about what to do about that!